 Extending your roof’s lifespan

 When you pay for a new roof, it should last 20, 30 or even 50 years depending on the materials used.
-You can help your roof reach its maximum lifespan by making sure your attic is both insulated and ventilated.
+You can help your roof lifespan reach its maximum length by making sure your attic is both insulated and ventilated.
 Keep your gutters clean and have the roof inspected every few years.

 Maintenance & inspections